fzero/lhl-lectures/w1d3-js-objects/README.md

 Parameters passed into functions will behave differently depending on the type:

 * Primitive types will be **copied** into the local parameter variables.
-This that, if you pass a variable as a parameter, the original value **won't change**:
+This means that if you pass a variable as a parameter, the original value **won't change**:
 ```js
 var initialNumber = 10;
 var initialString = "Hi!"